 Food allergy is the largest single cause of food hypersensitivity in childhood and it can be further divided into IgE mediated (immediate) reactions or non-IgE mediated (delayed) reactions.
-Food allergy is common with recent data from a large birth cohort from Cork reporting an incidence of 4.5% in Irish children with proven immediate food allergy (it is estimated that an additional 1-2% of children have delayed food allergy).
-This is in keeping with an internationally reported prevalence of food allergy in children of between 5% –10%.
+Food allergy is common with data from a large birth cohort from Cork in 2014 reporting an incidence of 4.5% in Irish children with proven immediate food allergy (it is estimated that an additional 1-2% of children have delayed food allergy)2.
+This is in keeping with an internationally reported prevalence of food allergy in children of between 5–10%.

-The timing of the onset of any of these symptoms is a crucial historical feature with immediate reactions occurring, usually within minutes but always (by definition), within 2 hours of exposure.
-Urticarial rashes which are noted independent of food exposure (eg on waking) or that last for days are rarely due to food and usually have another cause such as a viral infection1.
+The timing of the onset of any of these symptoms is a crucial historical feature with immediate reactions occurring, usually within minutes but always within 2 hours of exposure.
+Urticarial rashes which are noted independent of food exposure (e.g. on waking) or that last for days are rarely due to food and usually have another cause such as a viral infection1.
 Consistency is also important as true food allergy will always result in a reaction when there is repeated exposure to the same form of the food.
-For example a parent who is concerned that their child is allergic to milk but who can eat regular dairy ice-cream without difficulty is unlikely to have a milk allergy.
+For example, a parent who is concerned that their child is allergic to milk but who can eat regular dairy ice-cream without difficulty is unlikely to have a milk allergy.

-Another key aspect of an allergy focused history is to identify the presence of predisposing factors in particular eczema.
-The majority of children with food allergy have underlying eczema and the majority of children with severe eczema will have food allergy5.
+Another key aspect of an allergy focused history is to identify the presence of predisposing factors, in particular eczema.
+Most children with food allergy have underlying eczema and most children with severe eczema will have food allergy5.
 Occasionally the eczema will have resolved by the time the child presents and this information will only be available from the history, further emphasising the importance of obtaining a detailed history.
-Milk allergy may present without a history of eczema however it is unusual (though not impossible!) to have egg or peanut allergy without a history of eczema.
+Milk allergy may present without a history of eczema.
+However, it is unusual to have egg or peanut allergy without a history of eczema.
 It is very important to assess the child’s nutritional status, noting weight, length and subcutaneous fat stores to aid in determining whether child is at risk of/is suffering with faltering growth.

 It is important that practitioners have awareness of “alternative” allergy tests available to patients in the community, many of which are expensive.
 European and American allergy associations have recommended against using Vega testing, kinesiology and hair testing on the basis that there are no studies to support their use.
 They also advise against using IgG (as opposed to IgE) testing to foods as there is no validated evidence to support its use at this time.